SAGA: Detecting Security Vulnerabilities Using Static Aspect Analysis: Evaluation

-We also recall that each vulnerability in the dataset is associated with a vulnerability type, which characterizes an effect, e.g., CWE-20 for an improper input validation~\cite{CWE20} or CWE-200 for an exposure of sensitive information~\cite{CWE200}.
+We also recall that each vulnerability in the dataset is associated with a vulnerability type, which characterizes an effect, e.g., CWE-20 for an improper input validation.
 We also want our sample dataset to be diverse enough in terms of vulnerability types.
-Therefore, for the sake of diversity, we completed the sample by selecting one vulnerability from each CWE not already covered.
-More precisely, for each uncovered CWE, we determined the set of vulnerabilities in our dataset with that CWE, and we sorted these sets by size.
+Therefore, to ensure diversity, we completed the sample by selecting one vulnerability from each CWE not yet covered.
+More precisely, for each uncovered CWE, we determined the set of vulnerabilities in our dataset associated with that CWE and sorted these sets by size.
 Then, from the smallest to the largest set, one vulnerability was selected to ensure the proportion of static aspect definitions in the sample was as close as possible to that in the whole dataset. \Cref{tab:cwe} summarizes the static aspect definitions used for each vulnerability type.
-One may think that vulnerabilities of the same type would be detected in the same way, but the table illustrates that this is not the case.
-For instance, CWE-20 and CWE-200 are amongst the most common vulnerability types in our dataset; both required traversing the SCFG in four different ways to detect the corresponding vulnerabilities.
-For each CWE not already covered by the selected vulnerabilities, from bottom to top in \Cref{tab:cwe}, we selected a vulnerability to match the proportion of static aspect definitions across the whole dataset (\Cref{tab:aspect}).
 We obtained a sample of 38 vulnerabilities, since there are 37 CWEs and CWE-200 is covered by both CVE-2014-1829 (\aspectTool's false positive) and CVE-2015-3010 (the only vulnerability for \contextualValue).

 \paragraph{Custom rules}